wildfly/quickstart/ejb-in-war/README.md

 What is it?
 -----------

 This example demonstrates the deployment of an *EJB 3.1* bean bundled in a war archive for deployment to *JBoss Enterprise Application Platform 6* or *JBoss AS 7*.
+The project also includes a set of Aquillian tests for the managed bean and EJB.

 The example follows the common "Hello World" pattern.
 These are the steps that occur: